apedersen00/tt6581/README.md

 ├── logs        # Waveform files
 ├── tmp         # Temporary data files from the TBs ├── out         # Testbench results
-├── scripts     # Python script for parsin TB intermediate files in out/ ├── stimulus    # Stimulus file for tt6581_player TB ├── tb          # SystemVerilog wrappers for the testbenches └── Makefile    # Makefile for running the testbenches
+├── scripts     # Python scripts for parsing TB intermediate files in out/ ├── stimulus    # Stimulus file for tt6581_player TB ├── tb          # SystemVerilog wrappers for the testbenches └── Makefile    # Makefile for running the testbenches